evert/evert.github.com/_posts/2023/2023-10-11-on-80-percent-jobs.md

 one thing that surprised me most in the Netherlands that I haven't really seen in North America.

-Apparently Netherlands has a very high rate of part-time careers (I read statistics suggesting they are the highest in the world by large margin, but I didn't trust the sources enough to share, suffice to say they are probably high).
+Apparently Netherlands has a very high rate of part-time careers.
+Statstics suggest that they are the highest in the world by a large margin.
 My personal experience matches this too.
 I know a number of people in the Netherlands that don't work full-time, and I think there are more opportunities for part-time career jobs.
 I don't see them much in North America.

+<iframe src="https://data.oecd.org/chart/7de9" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7de9" target="_blank">OECD Chart: Part-time employment rate, Total, % of employment, Annual, 2022</a></iframe>

 My first-hand experience is when I was interviewing a few years into my career at a company named Ibuildings in Utrecht, Netherlands.
 After the